 - resource group

-The permissions you assign are inherited from subscription down to the resource.
+The permissions you assign inherit from the subscription down to the resource.
 The published dashboard is a resource.
-Therefore, you may already have users assigned to roles for the subscription which also work for the published dashboard.
+You may already have users assigned to roles for the subscription that apply for the published dashboard.

-Here is an example.
 Let's say you have an Azure subscription and various members of your team have been assigned the roles of owner, contributor, or reader for the subscription.
-Users who are owners or contributors are able to list, view, create, modify, or delete dashboards within the subscription.
-Users who are readers are able to list and view dashboards, but cannot modify or delete them.
-Users with reader access are able to make local edits to a published dashboard (such as, when troubleshooting an issue), but are not able to publish those changes back to the server.
-They will have the option to make a private copy of the dashboard for themselves
+Users who are owners or contributors can list, view, create, modify, or delete dashboards within the subscription.
+Users who are readers can list and view dashboards, but can't modify or delete them.
+Users with reader access can make local edits to a published dashboard, such as when troubleshooting an issue, but they can't publish those changes back to the server.
+They can make a private copy of the dashboard for themselves.

-However, you could also assign permissions to the resource group that contains several dashboards or to an individual dashboard.
+You could also assign permissions to the resource group that contains several dashboards or to an individual dashboard.
 For example, you may decide that a group of users should have limited permissions across the subscription but greater access to a particular dashboard.
-You assign those users to a role for that dashboard.
+Assign those users to a role for that dashboard.

-Let's suppose you have finished configuring a dashboard that you want to share with a group of users in your subscription.
-The steps below depict a customized group called Storage Managers, but you can name your group whatever you would like.
-For information about creating an Active Directory group and adding users to that group, see Managing groups in Azure Active Directory.
+Let's suppose you configure a dashboard that you want to share with a group of users in your subscription.
+The following steps show how to share a dashboard to a group called Storage Managers.
+You can name your group whatever you like.
+For more information, see Managing groups in Azure Active Directory.

 In the dashboard, select Share.

 Your dashboard is now published.
-If the permissions inherited from the subscription are suitable, you do not need to do anything more.
-Other users in your organization will be able to access and modify the dashboard based on their subscription level role.
-However, for this tutorial, let's assign a group of users to a role for that dashboard.
+If the permissions inherited from the subscription are suitable, you don't need to do anything more.
+Other users in your organization can access and modify the dashboard based on their subscription level role.

 Assign access to a dashboard

-Select the role that represents the permissions you would like to grant.
+Select the role that represents the permissions to grant.
 For this example, select Contributor.

-Select the user or group that you wish to assign to the role.
-If you do not see the user or group you are looking for in the list, use the search box.
-Your list of available groups will depend on the groups you have created in your Active Directory.
+Select the user or group to assign to the role.
+If you don't see the user or group you're looking for in the list, use the search box.
+Your list of available groups depends on the groups you've created in Active Directory.

-When you have finished adding users or groups, select OK.
+When you've finished adding users or groups, select Save.